The threshold conjecture for the energy critical hyperbolic Yang--Mills equation: Introduction

 which plays an auxiliary role in our work.
 The structure of \eqref{ym} in this gauge is less favorable, but nevertheless it has the advantage of respecting causality (i.e., finite speed of propagation) of \eqref{ym}.

 Direct analysis of \eqref{ym} in the temporal gauge at energy regularity is fraught with difficulties; however, we observe a suitable structure in the caloric gauge, which allows us to transfer some (but not all) bounds to the temporal gauge.
-These are enough to establish small energy global well-posedness, which can then be turned into large data local well-posedness in temporal gauge by causality (see \cite{OTYM2.5} and Section~\ref{subsec:OTYM2.5}).
-This provides a suitable setting for considering evolution of arbitrary finite energy data, albeit with more indirect control.
+These bounds are enough to establish small energy global well-posedness, which can then be turned into large data local well-posedness in temporal gauge by causality (see \cite{OTYM2.5} and Section~\ref{subsec:OTYM2.5}).
+This result provides a suitable setting for considering evolution of arbitrary finite energy data, albeit with more indirect control.

+We refer to the beginning of Section~\ref{sec:review} for a further discussion of various gauges that arise in our work.

-We now present the Threshold Theorem, which is a sharp criterion for global well-posedness and scattering in terms of the initial energy.
+We now present the Threshold Theorem, which asserts global well-posedness and scattering for initial data with energy below a sharp threshold.
 In view of existence of solitons, which are counterexamples for scattering, the threshold may first appear to be the ground state energy $\Egs$.
 However, as we aim for scattering, we would need to limit ourselves to the class of topologically trivial connections, in which the ground state energy is $2\Egs$ by Theorem~\ref{t:gs}.
 Thus our result is as follows:

-\begin{theorem}[Threshold Theorem] The Yang--Mills equation \eqref{ym} is globally well-posed in the caloric gauge for all topologically trivial initial data below the energy threshold $2\Egs$, in the following sense:
+\begin{theorem}[Threshold Theorem] The Yang--Mills equation \eqref{ym} is globally well-posed in the caloric gauge for all topologically trivial initial data below the energy threshold $2\Egs$ and the corresponding solutions scatter in the following sense:

 a) (Regular data) For regular data $(a_{j}, b_{0j}) \in T^{L^{2}} \calC \cap \dot{\H}^{N}$, then there exists a unique global regular caloric solution $(A_j,\partial_0 A_j) \in C(\R, T^{L^{2}} \calC \cap \dot{\H}^{N})$, also with $(A_0,\partial_0 A_0) \in C(\R, \dot{\H}^{1} \cap \dot{\H}^{N})$, which has a Lipschitz dependence on the initial data locally in time in the $\dot{\H} \cap \dot{\H}^N$ topology.